 Comfort wise they are excellent but a little more bulky that I imagined a light weight construction glove would be and not in the same league as my Held Rainstar mid season gloves (which are over twice the price).
 They are also quite warm, perhaps as good as my winter leather Held gloves but having a Gore-Tex type liner means breathable and so I never had sweaty hands and was able to wear them right up into the hot part of the day.
 As far as being mid season I think they do a good job but lean more to cold riding.
 Like my Held Rainstar gloves these are wearable over a wide temperature range but really are neither winter or summer gloves.

 I have experienced light rain in these gloves no problems but so far not all day or heavy rain.
 No doubt that won’t be far off as I am soon to embark on another tour in Japan and will update this review accordingly.
-(Update, well that did not take long to test haha, yes they are very good in heavy rain, in fact they beat the Held Rainstar gloves in Hokkaido lasting 5 hours in torrential rain where as the Held gloves usually last about 2 1/2 hours before the water soaked leather seems to defeat the gore-tex in the palms where I am holding the bars)
+(Update, well that did not take long to test haha, yes they are ok for short while in heavy rain but then will leak, ok for a storm not for a raining day)

 These non leather gloves dry out much faster then my Held Rainstar gloves which is an attractive feature for touring overseas where I would not have the luxury to carry two pairs of rain gloves like I do here.